TSLSouth/House-Price-Predictions-with-Artificial-Neural-Network/README.md

 <br>

-Looks like we should train our model again using less than 99% of the houses sale prices or try a multidimensional model.
+Looks like we should train our model again using less than 99% of the houses sale prices (without outliers) or try a multidimensional model.

 <br>